What is Spread in Forex?

 - Can be instigated to use more leverage.

 Yes!
 Zero spread forex brokers do charge a commission.
 Usually, forex brokers offer zero spread accounts to attract potential clients.
 However, they must find other means of generating income as they cannot profit from spreads.
 At this point, the commission becomes relevant.

-For example, Pepperstone offers a zero spread account.
+For example, the Pepperstone Forex trading platform offers a zero-spread account.
 While it keeps its spread at 0.0 pips for different currency pairs, the company charges a $3.5 commission per lot.

 Zero Spread Vs Standard Accounts

 Zero spread accounts enable investors to calculate their trade executions with pinpoint accuracy without worrying about spreads widening.
 Furthermore, calculating losses from activities other than trading also becomes handy with zero spread accounts.
 Although this account does not involve a spread, it does have a commission cost per lot.
 Moreover, the commission may vary from broker to broker.